TV drama captures public angst at "Made in Japan" decline

 "The performance is a bit melodramatic, but in a sense, it reflects reality," said one Japanese banker.

-The programme's chief producer Ren Takahashi said the story turned out more realistic than imagined when NHK began work on it two years ago.
-"The economy was bad then, but we didn't think the electronics industry would be in such trouble," he told Reuters, adding "Takumi" was a composite of companies symbolising Japan rather than being based on one firm.
+The program's chief producer Ren Takahashi said the story turned out more realistic than imagined when NHK began work on it two years ago.
+"The economy was bad then, but we didn't think the electronics industry would be in such trouble," he told Reuters, adding "Takumi" was a composite of companies symbolizing Japan rather than being based on one firm.

 "There's no easy solution to the problems of 'Made in Japan' ... but we want to end it in a way that gives hope."